quantavil/obsidian/Vocab/Vocab.md

 I Along with the revision, reading books, newspaper and magazines is the key to boost your word power.

-Revise in free time also.If you push too much, you'll probably end up in frustration and disappointment.
+Revise in free time also.
+If you push too much, you'll probably end up in frustration and disappointment.

-._.__.__. a

-I Learning vocabulary is a gradual process.
+Learning vocabulary is a gradual process.
 It requires discipline and consistency.

-I e radual, ou'll de 'ni | th results.

-é% y f' te y get 6 Exit full screen?
-1:.
-Wfor details m J. J:
----

 ## infallible